nodevisor/nodevisor/README.md

 console.log(result); // "Hello, World!"
 ```

+_Explanation:_ This code snippet demonstrates how to run a local shell command using Nodevisor.
+The $ function allows you to execute shell commands within template literals and returns the output of the command.

 ### Remote Usage

 To run commands on a remote machine via SSH, you can create a new Nodevisor instance with remote connection options.